 While thoughts often turn to a calorie-laden, high-fat meal crying out for portion control, enjoying a healthy Thanksgiving also means sharing time with others and nurturing the mind and spirit as part of the holiday.

-Baystate Health healthcare professionals offer the following 5 tips to repurpose you Thanksgiving:
+Baystate Health healthcare professionals offer the following five tips to help you appreciate your Thanksgiving.

-De-Stressing Your Thanksgiving – “Sure, you want everything to be just right for Thanksgiving from a perfectly cooked Turkey to avoiding any conflict among relatives who might not always see eye-to-eye.
+"Sure, you want everything to be just right for Thanksgiving from a perfectly cooked Turkey to avoiding any conflict among relatives who might not always see eye-to-eye.
 It’s stress, holiday style.
-Making sure you get enough sleep leading up to the holiday can benefit your immune system and help keep you free of illness.
-Getting a good night’s sleep can also help to relieve stress and keep you alert, productive, and focused on the true meaning of the holiday.” – Dr. Karin Johnson, director, Sleep Clinic, Baystate Medical Center
+Making sure you get enough sleep leading up to the holiday can benefit your immune system and help keep you free of illness," said Dr. Karin Johnson, director, Sleep Clinic, Baystate Medical Center.

 As a preventive cardiologist, Dr. Pack noted he would be remiss if he didn’t offer some advice facing diners at the Thanksgiving table.

 "Simple choices at Thanksgiving can cut your calorie intake in half.
 Try filling your plate with fresh and cooked vegetables while avoiding most hors d’oeuvres, heavy gravies, and excessive dessert portion sizes.
 You might just be able to eliminate as much as 1,500 to 2,000 calories from your meal," he said.